True Faith (song): Music video

 The video has often been voted amongst the best music videos of its year.
 Sky Television's channel The Amp, for instance, has it rated as the best video of 1987, Smash Hits magazine's readers rated it as the 3rd best video of 1987 and it won the British Video of the Year in 1988.

 The overall tonality, themes and various elements from the video re-occurred in Decouflé's scenography and choreography for the inauguration ceremonies of the 1992 Winter Olympics in Albertville.

-The video was slightly modified for the 1994 re-release, featuring black-and-white clips of females inserted into the later parts of the video.
+The video was slightly modified for the 1994 re-release, featuring black-and-white clips of women inserted into the later parts of the video.
+This was also edited by Marc Eskenazi.

+Personnel

+Credits sourced from Sound on Sound.